cjbrowne/mojo/SPEC.md

 	- Speed limits: if a player moves further than a certain threshold in a certain time period, consider it a speedhack.
 	- Combat limits: impose cooldown periods on all spells and abilities.
 If a player attempts to cast a spell during a cooldown period, silently ignore the cast.
 	- API limits: if a 'bad' API request (e.g. attempt to list characters of another playerId) occurs, register it as a potential hack attempt by the originating account.
+	- Anti-botting: attempt to automatically detect bot scripts and punish the account responsible.
 - Client-facing API
 	- List Characters
 	- Get Character information (for "inspection" and "dressing room" UI elements)